1 Introduction

 The good news is that the two can be used together allowing you to get the best of both.
 For example, you may like the professional look of rendered Quarto documents but really like the interactive and exploratory nature of Jupyter.
 Well you can simply work as you normally do in Jupyter and then use Quarto to render the notebook to a high-quality report or manuscript.

 Now, let’s say you want to share the results of this notebook with your PI or collaborators.
-We could simply share the notebook file, or as we saw in the previous section, convert it to HTML or PDF via jupybter nbconvert.
+We could simply share the notebook file, or run all cells to generate the plots and tables and then convert it to HTML via jupybter nbconvert

-Open the supplementary_material.nbconvert.html file in a browser to see that it looks like you expect.
-This looks more or less like the original notebook.
+file in a browser you will see it looks more or less like the original notebook.

 ---